Davidson-Souza/vacathon-api/docs/routes.md

 POST: <b>updateUser</b>: Update the user info, no password here.
 Need one json with the new info, unchanged data shall be repeated.
 Ex {"name": "example", "email": "example@example.com", "type":false, "metaInfo":"something"}.
 Return true if everything went well.
 POST: <b>changeUserPassword</b>.
 Change the user password.
 Need a json with: oldPassword and newPassword, as well the cookie.
 Return true if no errors happens.
 DELETE: <b>deleteUser</b>.
 Dele an existing user, should be authenticated.
 Require only the cookie
+PATCH <b>setProfilePicture<b>.
+Upload a new profile image to the current user.
+Should be logged and the image field is called "profilePic"
+GET: <b>sendVerificationCode</b>.
+Request a new verification code, that will be sent by email.
+GET: <b>verifyCode</b>.
+Validate a code, the code is passed as a parameter, and the user should be logged.